DanielCoffey1/AutoF11/README.md

 - **Multiple Strategies**: Support for F11, Alt+Enter, Win+Up, and TryF11ThenAltEnter (tries F11 first, then Alt+Enter if F11 doesn't work)
 - **Reliable Key Injection**: Uses SendInput with PostMessage fallback for maximum compatibility
 - **Smart Cooldown**: Prevents repeated triggers for the same window within a configurable time period
+- **Fullscreen Tracking**: Once an app is fullscreened, it stays fullscreen when switching between apps (no re-toggling)
 - **Session Tracking**: Option to apply fullscreen only once per session per app
+- **Always Toggle**: Option to always toggle fullscreen even if already fullscreened (for apps that need to toggle every time)
 - **Whitelist/Blacklist**: Global whitelist and blacklist for process filtering
 - **Pause Functionality**: Temporarily pause auto-fullscreen for 1, 5, or 15 minutes
 - **Start with Windows**: Option to automatically start with Windows